apache/apex-site/src/md/bylaws.md

 scope of the Apex PMC.
 The chair reports to the board quarterly on developments within the Apex project.
 The PMC may consider the position of PMC chair annually, and if supported by a successful vote to change the PMC chair, may recommend a new chair to the board.
-Ultimately, however, it is the board&rsquo;s responsibility who it chooses to appoint as the PMC chair.
+Ultimately, however, it is the board's responsibility who it chooses to appoint as the PMC chair.

 ##Decision Making

 Within the Apex project, different types of decisions require different forms of approval.
-For example, the previous section describes several decisions which require &ldquo;lazy consensus&rdquo; approval.
+For example, the previous section describes several decisions which require "lazy consensus" approval.
 This section defines how voting is performed, the types of approvals, and which types of decision require which type of approval.